Dylan1216-Noob/Mau-Makan-Apa-Font-For-browsers-/README.md

 When increasing the font size if the website is mainly english but is mixed with other langues it will make the other sizes big which will look ugly
 And i don't know any more bugs for now
-If you find any please Leave a reply so i will try and fix it
+If you find any please Leave a reply so i will try and fix it Here is a youtube link on how to install it(For chrome and opreaGX since i only have these two -_-)